Covid infections have fallen in the UK for the first time in two months, marking the first drop in cases since late-May.

 However, high levels of coronavirus antibodies among the population – either from vaccination or previous infection – mean the number of people seriously ill or dying from the virus remains low.

-Symptoms of the Omicron variant are thought to manifest more quickly than previous strains, usually appearing within two days of being infected, with common signs including a runny nose, fatigue, headache, dizziness, fever and chills.
+Symptoms of the Omicron variant are thought to manifest more quickly than previous strains, usually appearing within two days of being infected.

 If you suspect you might have Covid, here’s how to interpret lateral flow test results and what to do if it comes back positive.

 What does the ‘C’ and ‘T’ mean on a lateral flow test?

 A lateral flow test result is interpreted by the two letters on the device where the swap sample is dripped on to.

 Above the ‘S’ where the sample goes, there is a section above with the letters ‘C’ and ‘T’ to the right.

 If a red line appears next to the C, this means the test is negative.

 A test which returns no red lines at all, or just one line next to the T, means it is void and a new one will need to be taken on a fresh kit.

 If your test returns two red lines - one next to the C and one next to the T - this means that it is a positive result and you had Covid-19 when it was taken.